-- 9. On the Select Storage Type page, select the storage type and then click Next. - 10.
+- 10. On the Select Storage Type page, select the storage type and then click Next. - 11.
 On the Perceptive Content Setup page, set the following options. - Port number Specify the port number you want Perceptive Content to use to connect to the Perceptive Content Server, which is typically 6000. - Perceptive Manager Accept the administrator as the default Perceptive Manager or supply a different user for this role. - Optional.
-Language Select the language you want to use with Perceptive Content. - 11.
+Language Select the language you want to use with Perceptive Content. - 12.
 Click Next.
-When prompted, click Yes to confirm the default Perceptive Manager. - 12.
-On the Server-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 13.
-On the Client-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 14.
-On the Ready to Install the Program page, click Install.
+When prompted, click Yes to confirm the default Perceptive Manager. - 13.
+On the Server-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 14.
+On the Client-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 15.
+On the Ready to Install the Program page, click Install. - 16.
+On the Installation Wizard Completed page, perform the following substeps. - 1.
+Select the Show the readme file check box. - Optional.
+If the Show the Windows Installer log check box appears, you can select the check box to view the log fie. - 3.
+Click Finish. - 17.
+If you are prompted to restart, click Yes.